Peter-Moller/sp-server-report/README.md

 (based on `ANE4954I`, `ANE4961I` and `ANE4964I` respectively)
   * Status of the backup: if it was successful (`ANR2507I`) or not.
 If no backup is found, the text “NO BACKUP FOUND” is presented.
 If the backup has concluded but no `ANR2507I` because of a `ANR2579E (return code 12)`, the text “Conflicted” is presented
   * Total number of files and physical space occupied on the server (from `query occupancy`)
+  * Date and time of the last backup (successful or not)
+_if a successful backup (`ANR2507I`)was not found during the selected time, it will be highlighted_
   * Version of the client software
   * Operating system on the client
   * Errors encoutered during the backup period